AdobeDocs/media-analytics.en/help/reporting/metrics/bitrate-changes.md

 >[!BEGINSHADEBOX]

 *This page covers the **Bitrate changes** metric.
 Adobe Analytics auto-populates a paired [Bitrate changes (dimension)](/help/reporting/dimensions/bitrate-changes.md) from the same `a.media.qoe.bitrateChangeCount` context data variable.
-Customer Journey Analytics exposes a single `mediaReporting.qoeDataDetails.bitrateChangeCount` field that you can use as either a dimension or a metric.
+Customer Journey Analytics exposes a single `xdm.mediaReporting.qoeDataDetails.bitrateChangeCount` field that you can use as either a dimension or a metric.
 See [Bitrate change](/help/implementation/variables/quality/bitrate-change.md) for how to fire bitrate-change events.*

 >[!ENDSHADEBOX]